 Recently I'm discovering that I have an appreciation for the bitter flavors: almost unsweetened chocolate, endives and radicchio, Campari, even molasses and certain olives.
 Certain beers, too.
-What used to make my sweet-tooth recoil is now interesting, complex, cleansing.
+What once used to make my sweet tooth recoil is now interesting, complex, cleansing.

 The synonyms for bitter are for the most part quite negative: rancorous, peevish, nasty, ill-natured.
 A bitter woman is someone best avoided; a bitter blow is far more agonizing than a mere upset.
 But despite the fact that we are inclined from birth to like sweet things, we also have an appreciation for the bitter.
 Easy proof: if it were just caffeine people wanted every morning, we'd down a can of Pepsi instead of cup after cup of rich, bitter coffee.

 I'm excited to explore my newfound bitter flavors this season.
 I'm happy, too, to discover that my tastes are still changing and evolving, that I wake up each day not quite the same person that went to bed the night before.
 How exciting, and strange, and bittersweet it is!

 Update 11/16/2014: A few months ago I received a copy of the cookbook Bitter by Jennifer McLagan (pictured above) and I was immediately reminded of this Weekend Meditation from 2010 and the time when I just started to appreciate bitter flavors.
 Since receiving it, this lovely book has only expanded that appreciation, with its amazingly deep and thorough exploration into the realm of bitter flavors.